ShazanZaidii/PiP-Player/README.md

 Option A: Ready-to-Use Download

+Platform

+Status

+Download

+macOS

+Release Available

-macOS (Available Now): Download the PiP_Player_macOS.zip file from the Assets section below.
+Download the PiP_Player_macOS.zip file from the Assets section below.
 Unzip it and place the PiP Player.app in your Applications folder.

+Windows

+Coming Soon

-Windows (Coming Soon): The Windows executable is currently being compiled and tested.
+The Windows executable is currently being compiled and tested.
 Please use Option B for now, or check back soon for the release!

-Double-click the application to launch.
+To launch, simply double-click the application.

-Option B: From Source (Recommended for Linux/Advanced Users)
+Option B: From Source (Linux/Advanced Users)

 Dependencies: Ensure Python 3 is installed, then install the required libraries:

 pip install PyQt6 PyQt6-WebEngine

 Run: Execute the source file:

 python pip_window.py

 🛠️ Known Limitation on macOS (Mission Control)